Tarsiciosh/EssentialFeed/README.md

 - create the FeedViewController
 - create LoaderSpy (private(set) loadCallCount = 0)
 - create the instance of the loaderSpy (loader)
-- add init(loader:) to the FeedViewController that does nothing (using the loader spy type) [Does not load feed on init (before the view is loaded)]
+- add init(loader:) to the FeedViewController that does nothing (using the loader spy type with namespace) [Does not load feed on init (before the view is loaded)]
 T) test_viewDidLoad_loadsFeed
 - create a loader (spy), create a sut with that loader